The ABC for Disadvantaged Students

 Implementation

-Our PP Coordinator and PP Administrator are in regular contact with disadvantaged students and their parents.
-As such students and parents have opportunities to raise worries or concerns.
-Having an allocated staff member “on their side” in this way is an important motivator for students and helps to engage parents, enhancing students’ sense of belonging.
+Our PP Coordinator and PP Administrator are in regular contact with students eligible for PP funding, as well as their parents.
+As such, students and parents have opportunities to build relationships with these key staff and have a space to raise worries or concerns.
+Having an allocated staff member ‘on their side’ in this way is an important motivator for students and helps to engage parents, enhancing students’ sense of belonging.

-PP funding is also used to improve access to equipment and opportunities for disadvantaged students so that they can fully participate in the wider life of the school.
+PP funding is also used to improve access to equipment and opportunities for students facing disadvantage so that they can fully participate in the wider life of the school.

 Impact

 Attendance at Beaumont School is exceptionally high; students actively want to be here.
-This is true for all students, including disadvantaged students, whose attendance is higher than their peers nationally
+This is true for all students, including students facing disadvantage, whose attendance is consistently higher than their peers facing disadvantage nationally.

 Impact